Jean Harlow: 1932–1937: Successful actress at MGM

-After Bern's death, Harlow began an indiscreet affair with boxer Max Baer who, though separated from his wife Dorothy Dunbar, was threatened with divorce proceedings naming Harlow as a co-respondent for alienation of affection, a legal term for adultery.
+After Bern's death, Harlow began an indiscreet affair with boxer Max Baer, who, though separated from his wife Dorothy Dunbar, was threatened with divorce proceedings naming Harlow as a co-respondent for alienation of affection, a legal term for adultery.
 The affair resulted in Harlow becoming pregnant, which led her to get an abortion to avoid further scandal.
 After Bern's death, the studio did not want another scandal and defused the situation by arranging a marriage between Harlow and cinematographer Harold Rosson.
-Rosson and Harlow were friends, and Rosson went along with the plan.
+Rosson and Harlow were friends, and Rosson agreed with the plan.
 They quietly divorced eight months later.